openmobilityfoundation/mobility-data-specification/modes/README.md

 ### Trip Attributes

-The `trip_attributes` array allows additional mode-specific information about the nature of a trip to be described.
+The `trip_attributes` object allows additional mode-specific information about the nature of a trip to be described.
 It can return a list of JSON-formatted key/value pairs which correspond to the allowed attributes and values for the operative mode.
 See each [mode definition](#list-of-supported-modes) for details.

 _See more available trip attributes for any mode in the [trips object](/data-types.md#trips)._

 ### Fare Attributes

-The `fare_attributes` array allows additional mode-specific information about fare information associated with the trip.
+The `fare_attributes` object allows additional mode-specific information about fare information associated with the trip.
 It can return a list of JSON-formatted key/value pairs which correspond to the allowed attributes and values for the operative mode.
 See each [mode definition](#list-of-supported-modes) for details.

 _See more available fare attributes for any mode in the [trips object](/data-types.md#trips)._

 ### Vehicle Attributes

-The `vehicle_attributes` array returns a list of JSON-formatted key/value pairs which correspond to the allowed attributes and values for the operative mode.
+The `vehicle_attributes` object returns a list of JSON-formatted key/value pairs which correspond to the allowed attributes and values for the operative mode.
 For each mode, the allowed attributes and corresponding values are defined in the [mode definition](#list-of-supported-modes).

 _See more available vehicle attributes for any mode in the [vehicles object](/data-types.md#vehicles)._

 ### Accessibility Options

-The `accessibility_options` array returns a list of JSON-formatted key/value pairs which correspond to the allowed accessibility attributes and values for the operative mode.
+The `accessibility_options` object returns a list of JSON-formatted key/value pairs which correspond to the allowed accessibility attributes and values for the operative mode.
 For each mode, the allowed attributes and corresponding values are defined in the [mode definition](#list-of-supported-modes).

 [Top][toc]